trussworks/react-uswds/docs/codespace_pr_reviews.md

    ![Create a new codespace screenshot](https://github.com/trussworks/react-uswds/assets/59394696/9ebfff8a-353c-4064-bf70-8712bbfbbeda)

 5. **Wait** for the codespace to finish setting up, you should see stuff happening in the `Terminal`.
 If you mess with it before it is done it might not work.
-If you mess this up, yo might see an error about your node version.
+If you mess this up, you might see an error about your node version.
 6. if the yarn install in that process was not successful, run `yarn install`.
 Wait until it is done before you do anything. takes ~5ish minutes
 7. if it is successful run `yarn storybook`
 8. You will get a message saying your application is running on port 9009. click the `Open in Browser` button